5 Must Try Facebook Ad Retargeting Strategies to Boost Conversion

 You can n create a second more compelling retargeting ad based on the custom audience who have viewed the video.
 Yes, Facebook offers the unique targeting option to the custom audience who view specific portions of your video.
 Create a custom audience base upon people who have viewed at least 50% of your video content indicating high-interest levels.

 You can then retarget them with another and with more incentive for better conversion.

 Retarget the most engaged website visitors

-You can retarget people on Facebook who has spent significant time on your website.
+You can retarget people on Facebook who have spent significant time on your website.

 Prospecting for a lost cause

 In the world of Facebook retargeting, there are no such things as a lost cause.
 There’s a lot of room for customer growth with re-engagement campaigns.
 This is the same case as you might have observed in email marketing, where you receive promotional emails months after you visited a website.